-This travel to Graz guide was researched as a combination of a #EuroCityTrip project to highlight the city as a ‘cool neighbour’ to Slovenia’s Ljubljana (they have a lot in common!) and as part of my #YearInAustria project, where I set out on a city-hopping tour at the start of summer to uncover the urban hubs of Innsbruck, Salzburg and Graz to show you how not all Austrian cities are the same.
-Graz was my third stop.
+This historical guide to Graz things to do was researched as a combination of a ‘Euro City Trip’ project to highlight the city as a ‘cool neighbour’ to Slovenia’s Ljubljana (they have a lot in common!).
+It was also part of my ‘Year In Austria’ project, where I set out on a city-hopping tour at the start of summer to uncover the urban hubs to show you how not all Austrian cities are the same.